satomic/copilot-usage-advanced-dashboard/docs/azdo-pipeline-guide.md

 You will need to install the "Install azd" extension from the [marketplace](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.azd) in your Azure DevOps organization if you haven't already done so.

-You will need to manually create the DevOps variables yourself in the Azure DevOps GUI.
+You will need to manually create the DevOps variables yourself in the Azure DevOps GUI or from the script below.

 ---